-Seven directors are to be elected by a plurality of the stockholder votes cast at the Meeting, to serve until the 1996 Annual Meeting of Stockholders and until their successors shall be elected and shall qualify.
+Ten directors are to be elected by a plurality of the stockholder votes cast at the Meeting to serve until the 1998 Annual Meeting of Stockholders and until their successors shall be elected and shall qualify.
+Newell Garfield, Jr., a director since 1978, will not to stand for reelection at the Meeting in accordance with the Company's retirement policy for directors.
 The following persons have been nominated:

-Newell Garfield, Jr. 71 Chairman of Newell Garfield & Co., Inc., a management consulting firm.
-1978 A. Don Lummus 59 Vice Chairman of Sasib Bakery North America, Inc. (formerly Stewart Systems, Inc.), manufacturer of automated bakery equipment, since 1993.
-Prior thereto, Chairman, President and Chief Executive Officer of Stewart Systems, Inc. 1984 John R. Miller III 54 President of Equal Opportunity Publications, Inc., publishers of special market career and health care magazines.
+NAME AGE PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER PUBLIC DIRECTORSHIPS DIRECTOR OF COMPANY OR PREDECESSOR SINCE Robert R. Henry 56 President of Robert R. Henry Co., Inc., a venture capital firm, since 1989.
+Managing Director of Morgan Stanley & Co., Inc. from 1977-1989.
+Advisory Director of Morgan Stanley and Director of Alfacell Corporation, a pharmaceutical company.
+1996 A. Don Lummus 61 Vice Chairman of Sasib Bakery North America, Inc. (formerly Stewart Systems, Inc.), manufacturer of automated bakery equipment, since 1993.
+Prior thereto, Chairman, President and Chief Executive Officer of Stewart Systems, Inc. 1984

+PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS DIRECTOR OF COMPANY OR NAME AGE AND OTHER PUBLIC DIRECTORSHIPS PREDECESSOR SINCE John R. Miller III 56 President of Equal Opportunity Publications, Inc., publishers of special market career and health care magazines.
 Director of First National Bank of Long Island and its holding company, the First of Long Island Corporation.
-1978 Philip G. Putnam 5 4 Executive Vice President of American Asset Management Company, investment advisers.
-1978 David P. Riley 48 President and Chief Executive Officer of the Company and its principal subsidiary, Middleby Marshall Inc. ("MM").
+1978 Philip G. Putnam 56 1996 - Present, Executive Vice President, Brean Murray & Co.
+Inc., investment bankers.
+1983 - 1996, Executive Vice President of American Asset Management Company, investment advisers.
+1978 David P. Riley 50 President and Chief Executive Officer of the Company and its principal subsidiary, Middleby Marshall Inc. ("MM").
 Director of Zebra Technologies Corporation, an industrial equipment manufacturer.
-1984

-PRINCIPAL OCCUPATION(S) DIRECTOR OF DURING PAST FIVE YEARS COMPANY OR NAME AGE AND OTHER PUBLIC DIRECTORSHIPS PREDECESSOR SINCE Sabin C. Streeter 53 Managing Director of Donaldson, Lufkin & Jenrette Securities Corp., investment bankers, 1989 to 1990 and 1993 to the present.
-Managing Director of Sprout Group, a venture capital firm, 1991 to 1993.
-Director of Oakwood Homes Corporation, Parker/Hunter Incorporated and Fotoball U.S.A., Inc. 1987 William F. Whitman, Jr. 55 Chairman of the Board of the Company and MM.
-1978
+1984 Sabin C. Streeter 55 Managing Director of Donaldson, Lufkin & Jenrette Securities Corp., investment bankers, 1989 to 1990 and 1993 to the present.
+Managing Director of Sprout Group, its venture capital affiliate, 1991 to 1993.
+Director of Oakwood Homes Corporation, Parker/Hunter Incorporated and Fotoball U.S.A., Inc. 1987 Joseph G. Tompkins 56 President, Saga Investment Co.
+Inc., an investment advisor, 1992 to present.
+1967-1995, Morgan Stanley & Co., Inc., serving as Advisory Director 1992-1995 and Managing Director and Head of Asian Equity Business from 1976-1994.
+Member of Advisory Committee, Center for Japanese Studies, Columbia Business School.
+1996 William F. Whitman, Jr. Laura B. Whitman (1) 57 29 Chairman of the Board of the Company and MM.
+Specialist in Chinese Paintings, Christie's, New York, 1995 to present, and Sotheby's, New York, 1990-1995.
+Graduate of Williams College, B.A.; Yale University, M.A. in East Asian studies.
+1978 1996 Robert L. Yohe 60 Independent Director and Corporate Advisor.
+Vice Chairman and Director of Olin Corporation, a chemicals manufacturer, 1992 to 1994.
+Director of Airgas, Inc., Betz Dearborn, Inc., Calgon Carbon Corporation, LaRoche Industries, Inc. and Marsulex Inc. 1996

+(1) Ms. Whitman is the daughter of the Chairman of the Company.